Skip to content

 GET /api/v1/al/func-api-xxxxx?kwargs={"x":100,"y":"hello"}

-For readability, the example is the content before URLEncode.
+For readability, the example shows content before URLEncode.
 Actual URL parameters need to be URLEncoded.

 POST Simplified Form Parameter Passing

-In some cases, if you cannot send an HTTP request with a JSON body, you can also pass parameters in a form similar to a Form, where each field name is the parameter name.
+In some cases, if an HTTP request with a JSON body cannot be sent, you can pass parameters in a form similar to a Form form, where each field name is the parameter name.

-Since Form data submission cannot distinguish between the string "100" and the integer 100, the function will receive all parameters as strings when called.
-The function needs to perform type conversion on the parameters.
+Since Form form submission data cannot distinguish between the string "100" and the integer 100, when the function is called, all parameters received are strings.
+The function needs to perform type conversion on the parameters itself.

 Text Only